 Students can enter the program in one of two ways:

-- Applying to the program directly on-line, uploading all documentation to site and if selected by a supervisor, they will be notified by the program coordinator.
+- Applying to the program directly on-line, uploading all documentation to site and if selected by a supervisor, you will be notified by the program coordinator.
 If no one notifies you about enrollment, consider that you have not been selected by a supervisor and cannot be admitted to the program.

 - Applying through the conventional graduate student route by securing the commitment of a supervisor, who is a faculty member of the program.
 The list of potential supervisors can be found at program faculty.

 See bcbioinformaticsgrad.ca for a complete summary of the bioinformatics training in British Columbia.